arestivo/slides/markdown/javascript.md

 * For example, we can do complicated meta-programming by manipulating the prototype chain.

-* The original decision to use prototypes instead of classes in JavaScript as to do mainly with performance.
+* The original decision to use prototypes instead of classes in JavaScript has to do mainly with performance.

 But why choose **one** when we can have **both**?